wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-javascript/cache-settings.md

     alwaysUseCachedSettings: true, // Use cached settings regardless of TTL, defaults to false
     ttl: 3600000, // Custom TTL value in milliseconds (1 hour), defaults to 2 hours },

-   // Custom key used to store SDK data, default is 'vwo_fme_data'
-    key: 'vwo_data',
-    // Storage mechanism to use: can be sessionStorage or localStorage (default)
-    provider: sessionStorage,
-    // If true, disables client-side in-built storage altogether.
-Though can connect Storage Connector still
-    isDisabled: false,
 });

 ```